baamenabar/svgfall/README.md

-# SVGfall Speed edition
+# SVGfall Speed edition (V2)

-A fast way to use SVG images with a reliable fallback, based on the [Picturefill](https://github.com/scottjehl/picturefill/) syntax using `div`s, for downloading fallback assets only when needed.
+A fast way to use SVG images with a reliable fallback, based on the [Picturefill](https://github.com/scottjehl/picturefill/) syntax using `img`s, for downloading fallback assets only when needed.

 * Author: Agustín Amenabar (c) 2014
 * License: MIT/GPLv2